guru-projects/guru-projects/README.md

 <br>

 - 🖥️ A passionate Self-taught Front-end developer
-- ♥️ Playing with 3D un Spline Design
+- ♥️ Playing with 3D in Spline Design
 - ❄️ Currently learning Web Development by Self
 - 🤝 I’m available for freelancing.